lamhq/tech-notes/pages/backend/python/syntax/modules.md

 * and from it, import the function `get_token_header`.

-## `sys.path`

-The `sys.path` variable is an essential part of the sys module.
+## Modifying modules search path

-It is a list of strings that determines the interpreter's search path for modules.
+The `sys.path` variable is a list of strings that determines the interpreter's search path for modules.
+It's an essential part of the `sys` module.

 `sys.path` is initialized from these locations:
 - The directory containing the input script (or the current directory when no file is specified).